2015 Women’s Executive Leadership Program Class

 This year’s class includes twenty four extraordinary women from a diverse array of backgrounds, representing fields that include academia, healthcare, arts, government, military, business, law, and a variety of non-profits.
 These women have a wide range of talents and significant life experiences, including international assignments, fluency in several languages, successfully navigating cross-sector career transitions, attaining higher degrees at prestigious universities, starting successful new ventures, and working at premier organizations.
 They represent the very best emerging and accomplished high-impact leaders.

-Alanna is currently a Product Director for Biosense Webster, a Johnson & Johnson medical device company specializing in catheters and mapping equipment to treat cardiac arrhythmias.
+Alanna is currently the Senior Global Brand Manager at Edwards Lifesciences.
+Previously she was Product Director for Biosense Webster, a Johnson & Johnson medical device company specializing in catheters and mapping equipment to treat cardiac arrhythmias.
 Prior to joining Biosense Webster, Alanna led the consumer facing digital marketing efforts for the ACUVUE® Brand Contact Lens portfolio at Johnson & Johnson Vision Care.
 Alanna joined Johnson & Johnson in 2010, as an Associate Product Director leading brand positioning and message development for the #1 selling daily disposable contact lens in the U.S.

 Prior to joining Johnson & Johnson, Alanna spent four years at Global Market Insite, Inc., a digital data collection and online market research company.
 She held several roles during her time there in global product management and account management, helping companies and brands make stronger business decisions by providing thoughtful and authentic consumer insights.
 Alanna has an MBA from Cornell University where she focused on Brand Management and Strategic Marketing.
 She has a B.A. in English Literature and Political Science from University of Washington.